Data-driven material identification in micromorphic continua: Numerical simulations

-Finite element simulations are conducted imposing displacements $\bar{u}_2$ in $N_\mathrm{L}=30$ increments from 0 to 1~mm.
-The microdeformations are set free on the boundary.
-At each load step, snapshots of the kinematic fields are recorded in the form of nodal displacements and microdeformations $(\discrete{\mathbf{u}},\discrete{\bm{\rchi}})$, together with the corresponding reaction forces on the top side.
-Figure~\ref{fig:synth_kin_snaps} shows a snapshot of the kinematics at $\bar{u}_2=1$~mm.
-Note, in particular, the non-symmetric microdeformation components $\rchi_{ij}$ arising from the polar coupling modulus $\kappa_1$.
-The mechanical generalized strains $(\eps_e,\gam_e,\zet_e)$ then follow locally from~\eqref{eq:epsilon_disc}--\eqref{eq:zeta_disc}.
+\tB{To generate synthetic kinematic and boundary force data from the model above,} finite element simulations are conducted by imposing displacements $\bar{u}_2$ in $N_\mathrm{L}=30$ increments from 0 to 1~mm.
+The micro-deformations are left free on the boundary.
+At each load step, snapshots of the kinematic fields are recorded as nodal displacements and micro-deformations $(\discrete{\mathbf{u}},\discrete{\bm{\rchi}})$, together with the corresponding reaction forces on the top side.
+Figure~\ref{fig:synth_kin_snaps} shows a snapshot of the kinematics at $\bar{u}_2=1$~mm. \tB{Note, in particular, the non-symmetric micro-deformation components $\rchi_{ij}$ arising from the polar coupling modulus $c_2$.} The generalized mechanical strains $(\eps_e,\gam_e,\zet_e)$ then follow locally from~\eqref{eq:epsilon_disc}--\eqref{eq:zeta_disc}.

-This simulated data is passed to the DDI solver to obtain the corresponding stress fields and build a representative material dataset.
-We select the metric tensors of the form~\eqref{eq:mettens} and choose, as numerical (hyper)parameters different from the constitutive model, $E=100$~GPa and $\nu=0.35$ (i.e., $\lambda=86.42$~GPa, $\mu=37.04$~GPa), $c_1=5$, and $\kappa_1=37.04$~GPa.
-We note that an objective choice of metric parameters, free from parameter bias, consists of finding optimal values (\ref{sec:metric}); this approach is not implemented here for the sake of simplicity.
-Finally, we set the number of data points to be identified as $\bar{N}=2026$, i.e., a ratio of mechanical states to material states $(MN_\mathrm{L})/\bar{N}\approx100$.